 Because dogs are not fussy eaters, you don’t even have to be a great Chef to make this happen!
 Some meat, some veggies, some carbs and you’re pretty much done.

-We always recommend to buy the best quality you can afford but you can save money by buying offals for example, they are nutritious and cheap, your butcher will love you!
+We always recommend to buy the best quality you can afford but you can save money by buying offals, for example.
+Offals are nutritious and cheap, your butcher will love you!
 Try some yummy doggy recipes and give your dogs the treats and meals they truly deserve!

 For too long, pet food brands have used cheap carbohydrates and grains as cost-effective fillers; they betrayed us, the consumers.
 Over the last few years, grain-free dog foods have taken the dog world by a storm.

 Grain-free does not mean carbohydrate-free: these carbohydrates will usually come from starchy vegetables and roots like sweet potatoes, for example.
 It’s a much healthier alternative but such kibble is still very much processed.
-Still need some convincing?
+Do you still need some convincing?
 Read our list of the top benefits of grain-free dog foods.

 Kibble and canned wet dog food are very appealing to most dog breeders and the reasons are simple to fathom.
 They are easy, clean and it’s just what everybody else does so why should you adopt a different diet for your dog then?

-BARF, or Biologically Appropriate Raw Food, imitates the diet of a wild dog, a wolf and other carnivores.
-For example, a wolf gets all the vital nutrients like protein, fat, minerals, vitamins, enzymes and fibre by eating a whole animal.
+BARF, or Biologically Appropriate Raw Food, imitates the diet of a wild dog, a wolf, and other carnivores.
+For example, a wolf gets all the vital nutrients like protein, fat, minerals, vitamins, enzymes and fiber by eating a whole animal.
 As well as prey, the wolf also eats fruit, herbs, berries, grasses, roots, insects, and also the insides of herbivores.

 Make a change and your dog’s health will prove to you that you made the right decision.